ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolPlaneNormal.rst

 IVectorGeometryToolPlaneNormal
 ==============================

-.. py:class:: IVectorGeometryToolPlaneNormal
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolPlaneNormal

    object

    A plane normal to a vector at a given point.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolPlaneNormal

 Overview
 --------